 One day, someone might ask you to become the executor of their will.
 The first thing to note is that whoever asks this of you has a high opinion of your integrity.
 An executor is essentially someone who settles the estate of another person once they pass away.
 In other words, it’s a big responsibility.
 Some of the tasks you’ll likely encounter are paying off debts, paying taxes, and making sure assets end up in the right hands.
 At first glance, this seems like a straightforward obligation.

-But what if the person for whom you are the executor did not keep a current will?
+But what if the person for whom you are the executor dies without a will?
 What if their assets are spread out and hard to find, or if someone contests the will?
 These situations get complicated very quickly, so it is essential to speak with an experienced estate planning lawyer before things get worse.
 If you are not yet an executor, it is an even better idea to consult with an attorney if someone asks you to serve as the executor for their will.
 This way, any potential issues or roadblocks you might face will be pointed out to you prior to accepting the position as executor.